vvilliscool/Company_broke/README.md

 This is made during Internship at company(related to finance and investment)

 2022-09-29 : Starting date
-Purpose : improving prediction of company closing Models tried : RandomForest, Catboost, LGBM, XGB
+Purpose : improving corporate bankruptcy prediction
+Models tried : RandomForest, Catboost, LGBM, XGB

 2022-10-06